agiessing/debiasedQR/README.md

 Installation guide
 --------
-To install a development version of this package in R, run the following commands:
+We will soon release of the R package on CRAN.
+In the meantime, to install a development version of this package in R, run the following commands:

 ```R
 library(devtools)